TheRoddyWMS/Roddy-Default-Plugin/README.md

 * the environment setup scripts is located in the "environments" subdirectory of the workflow directory in the plugin

 ## Changelog

+* 1.2.2-4

+  - `buildinfo.txt` did not correctly reflect the version 1.2.2
+  - Turn off debugging options when sourcing environment files
+  - Refactored lockfile code in `wrapInScript.sh`
+  - more documentation

 * 1.2.2-3